hain222/juicer/README.md

 ### Prerequisites

-This program requires python3 as well as biopython
+This program requires python3 as well as biopython.
+Strongly recommend installing on a linux virtual machine.

 ```
 # To install python3 on linux
 sudo apt-get install python3

-# To install biopython3 on linux via python3-pip (easiest)
+# To install biopython on linux via pip3 (easiest)
-sudo apt-get install pip3
+sudo apt-get install python3-pip
 sudo pip3 install biopython
 ```